kdawgsf/dp-import/README.md

 1. Open the file in Excel
 2. Remove the rows about the column headers
+3. Make any edits to data to make sure they are correct.
+We only upload Grades -2 (TK), and 0-8.
+Remove any -1 (pre-school).
-3. Save csv to our Upload-Archive directory: File -> Save As... -> Format: Comma Separated Values (.csv).
+4. Save csv to our Upload-Archive directory: File -> Save As... -> Format: Comma Separated Values (.csv).
-4. Make sure all information is 'clean'.
+5. Make sure all information is 'clean'.
 Sometimes fields with empty data gets "-", or "#N/A" instead of "".
 Remove all these bogus data to provide a clean field.

 ### Create DP export file